dawei7/Detecting-patterns-in-purchase-history-using-association-rule-learning-methods/work-log.md

 - First page template
 - Table of Figures maybe delete
 - Fonts & Space HSE standard
-- Why it is it worth pursuing/relevance of the work (little poaragraph) Releveant because 1,2,3.
+- Why it is it worth pursuing/relevance of the work (little paragraph) Releveant because 1,2,3.
 - Related work, make groups f similar algorithms, more compact and describe them, no only list them.
 - Review passages with Let us call that List 1
-- Conblsuion rewrite, not chapter by chapter, but mainly focus on main points
+- Conclusion rewrite, not chapter by chapter, but mainly focus on main points
 - References on a new page

 - Presentation